klferguson/DATA-74000/Syllabus.md

 **Final Projects**

-* [insert paper description]
+* [details to come]

 **Grading**

 * Regular participation in discussions across the range of our face-to-face and online course spaces is essential.
-A significant part of our course will involve experimentation and play with various digital humanities tools.
 There will also be an emphasis throughout the course on online participation through various projects and weekly online discussions that will contribute to your final grade.
 (30%)

 * Presentation (20%)